Fixing Email Formatting Problems with YAML Scripts for Azure DevOps

 [DevOps Team]

-1. Question: Why do my Azure DevOps email notifications appear as one line?
+1. Why are my email notifications from Azure DevOps just showing one line?

-8. Answer: Yes, maintaining consistent indentation, using Here-Strings for PowerShell, and testing email content in a staging environment can help ensure readability.
+8. Yes, you may help assure readability by using Here-Strings for PowerShell, testing email content in a staging environment, and maintaining consistent indentation.